rckasa/awstransformation/aws-sharednetworking-transitgateway/README.md

 ## Manual Steps
 1. Use RAM to share the Transit Gateway with Shared VPC of Marketing, Sales and Finance OUs (can be automated in the future)
-2. Use specific onpremise router configuration to download acond configure AWS Site to Site VPN Connection with AWS Transit Gateway VPN attachment
+2. Use specific onpremise router configuration steps to configure AWS Site to Site VPN Connection based on AWS Transit Gateway VPN attachment
 3. Update AWS Transit Gateway route table with route to onpremise cidr (destination) via AWS Transit Gateway VPN attachment (target) (CloudFormation limitation- can be automated via lambda backed resource in CloudFormation in the future)